 The ARC node is connected to the outside world through a high-speed optical fibre network, allowing fast data transfer (10 Gbit/sec).
 Outside users of ALMA and CASA can access the ARC node cluster facilities for a certain period of time.

-No local funding is available for visitors.
+No local funding is available for visitors, but funding through the ORP program can be requested.

 The Dutch node in Leiden: Allegro